stanleyeosakul/mean-crud-example/README.md

 # MEAN CRUD Example
 This program is an example of a CRUD application using the MEAN stack.
-This project was modified from the original code provided in this article: [MEAN Stack (Angular 5) CRUD Web Application Example](https://www.djamware.com/post/5a0673c880aca7739224ee21/mean-stack-angular-5-crud-web-application-example) by *Didin J.*
+This project was modified from the original code provided in this article: [MEAN Stack (Angular 5) CRUD Web Application Example](https://www.djamware.com/post/5a0673c880aca7739224ee21/mean-stack-angular-5-crud-web-application-example) by *Didin J.*  The GitHub repo for his project can be found [here](https://github.com/didinj/mean-stack-angular5-crud).

 ## Versions
 * MongoDB v3.6.0 (Mongoose v4.13.8)